How Independent Consultants Can Build a Strong LinkedIn Profile

-A strong professional LinkedIn profile is a key part of marketing for any business, especially a small business or independent consulting practice.
-When people search for your services or name, your LinkedIn profile is going to be one of the first things that shows up in Google search results.
+A strong professional LinkedIn profile is a key part of marketing for any business, especially for small businesses and independent consulting practices.
+When people search for your services or name, your LinkedIn profile is often among the first results that appear on Google.

-Your goal is simple: show potential clients what you have to offer and grab their attention.
-By crafting an engaging digital resume that highlights your past work, you can land the clients you want and outshine competitors.
+Your goal is simple: show potential clients what you offer and capture their attention quickly.
+By crafting an engaging digital resume that highlights your past work, you can attract the right clients and stand out from your competitors.

 How do I optimize my LinkedIn profile?